matteomattei/matteomattei.github.io/public/MatteoMattei_CV.md

 ## Working experiences:

 - _April 2019/Present_ Full Stack consultant at [AEP Ticketing Solutions s.r.l](https://aep-italia.it/) where I work in a team responsible to handle ticket payments for EMV cards and process them against several PSP (payment service providers).
+We also handle terminal management and cloud infrastructure (SaaS).
   - nodejs
   - php
   - redis
   - mysql
   - bull queues
   - mongodb
+  - microservices
   - load balancing
   - fare rule engine
   - payment batch processing
   - retail/transit EMV payments
   - ISO 8859
   - PSP gateway interfaces
-  - TLS mutual authentication
+  - SSL/TLS mutual authentication
-- _December 2019/Present_ IT consultant at [Luxury Brands Control](https://www.luxurybrandscontrol.com).
+- _December 2019/Present_ IT consultant at [Luxury Brands Control](https://www.luxurybrandscontrol.com) where I was responsible to implement new features of the ERP I developed in the past year.
+Moreover I am also responsible to install and manage the production server.
-- _February 2017/Present_ DevOps and Project Manager.
+- _February 2017/Present_ Developer, DevOps and Project Manager.
 I am part of the great [Qboxmail s.r.l.](https://www.qboxmail.com) team.
-Beyond the supervision and planning of the qboxmail projects, I also have hands on the development, devops and system administration.
+Beyond the supervision and planning of the Qboxmail projects, I also have hands on the development, devops and system administration.
 We manage hundred servers used every day by hundred thousands people around the world.
   - Dovecot
   - Full text search (solr, flatcurve)
   - Antispam